 Bridging the gap between research, harm reduction, treatment and people living with hepatitis C

-Eradication of hepatitis C asks for Community Involvement
+Elimination of hepatitis C asks for Community Involvement

-The implementation of harm reduction and low threshold community based services, providing access to testing and treatment as well as effective prevention interventions will be critical to ensure the treatment of high risk groups such as people who inject drugs, men having sex with men and immigrants.
+The implementation of harm reduction and low threshold community based services, such as providing access to testing and treatment as well as effective prevention interventions will be critical to ensure the treatment of high risk groups such as people who inject drugs, men having sex with men and immigrants.

 THE TIME IS NOW To Eliminate Hepatitis C!